-The decoder channels consist of digital interpolators, digital sigma-delta modulators, single-bit digital-to-analog converters (DAC), analog smoothing filters and programmable gain amplifiers with differential outputs.
+The decoder channel consists of a digital interpolator, digital sigma-delta modulator, a single bit digital-to-analog converter (DAC), an analog smoothing filter and a programmable gain amplifier with differential output.

 DAC Coding

 The DAC coding scheme is in twos complement format with 0x7FFF being full-scale positive and 0x8000 being full-scale negative.